gorsuch/redismq/README.md

 * all logic is client-side ; there is no central broker to ensure that everyone is playing by the rules
 * `publish` is O(n) - the larger the pool of queues-per-topic, the longer it takes to publish

-If you need a really robust message queue, you should give serious consideration to [RabbitMQ](http://www.rabbitmq.com/).
+If you need a really robust message bus, you should give serious consideration to [RabbitMQ](http://www.rabbitmq.com/).

 ## Installation